Xv-yn/University/COMP3308/week3.md

 Each node in a graph/tree is given a heuristic value (calculated by the evaluation function).

+An admissible heuristic is a number that is given to a node that guesses its distance from the goal.
+Note that this value is optimistic, like travelling through a city with no traffic.

 To determine if a heuristic is admissible, the heuristic value must be less than or equal to the true cost to readch the goal.